-To submit a resolution to the Board, review and submit the Resolution Form, no later than 4:30pm on October 12, 2022.
+To submit a resolution to the Board, review and submit the Resolution Form by 4:30pm EST on October 12, 2022.

 The Annual General Meeting is an opportunity for all DFC members to exercise their democratic right to vote on issues that are presented during the business meeting, as well as to elect the members of the Board of Directors.